Find out about the best way to include the cactus trend in your garden, for a spiky but beautiful aesthetic.

 - Painting the decking or fence a bright colour

-In addition, if the winter is extremely harsh you can easily bring the plants inside to protect them from frost and snow.
+Also, if the winter is exceptionally harsh, you should quickly bring the plants inside to protect them from frost and snow.

 Pot Them In The Right Soil

-It is imperative that cacti are potted in the right type of soil.
-A loamy soil mixed with grit and fine gravel, plus something like coir, will help ensure your cactus is able to thrive in your backyard.
+Cacti must be potted in the right type of soil.
+A loamy soil mixed with grit and fine gravel, plus something like coir, will help ensure your cactus can thrive in your backyard.

 Try & Protect Succulents From Incessant Rain